Health Communication Apps Improve Patient Engagement

 Digital Integration in Health

 First of all, it is essential to realise how digital habits are changing in the health industry.
 Physical records are starting to disappear as the industry becomes paperless.
-Doctors now work between multiple personal devices throughout their workday.
+Doctors now work on multiple personal devices throughout their workday.
 Patients conduct extensive research even before seeing their doctor.
 These trends all have implications on patient engagement in the digital age.

 Related: Read more about the Digital Habits of Healthcare Professionals